flywheel-apps/nyu_rotator_cuff_gear_suite/README.md

     This gear gathers case assessment status and assessment data into the session of origin.

 4. [**Assign-Single-Case**](./gears/assign_single_case/README.md)

+    This Gear is used for the assignment or reassignment of a specific single case to a single reader.

 The gears above keep track of case assignments and assignment status in the metadata associated with each respective Flywheel container.
 These metadata are backed up within csv files that are the outputs of both the assign-cases and the gather-cases gears.
 Should the metadata in the projects accidentally get corrupted, these csv files can be used to restore the state of the system.